 Conclusion

 Improving your Section 1 score is entirely possible with the right approach.
-“You can’t get better at S1” is a whole bunch of nonsense!
+"You can't get better at S1" is a whole bunch of nonsense.
 Focus on understanding the purpose of the section, interpreting texts objectively, and basing your answers on evidence.
-Prioritize quality practice over quantity, and use tools like the Section 1 Question Tracker to monitor your progress.
-With dedication and the right strategy, your Section 1 score can significantly improve, giving you a better chance of success in the GAMSAT.
+Prioritise quality practice over quantity, and use tools like the Section 1 Question Tracker to monitor your progress.
+With dedication and the right strategy, your Section 1 score can significantly improve.

 Looking to join our S1 classes?
-Enrol into the S1 Comprehensive Course here for the most affordable, high-quality S1 tuition!
+Enrol into the S1 Comprehensive Course for the most affordable, high-quality S1 tuition.